kkonstantinidis/ByzShield/README.md

 | mpi4py | N/A | 3.0.3 |
 | hdmedians | N/A | 0.13 |

-The exact series of commands is
+The exact series of commands for the *local* machine is
 ```sh
 conda create -n detox_local_python2 python=2.7
 conda activate detox_local_python2